 To reach the police in an emergency, dial 9-1-1 preferably from any campus phone.
 Using a campus phone triggers an automatic internal notification to SSCC administrators.

-The non-emergency number for Safety Services is (937) 393-3431 x2673.
+The non-emergency number for Southern State's Safety Services is (937) 393-3431 x2673.

 SSCC Alerts